dragondive/plantuml_demo/src/preprocessor/README.rst

 The PlantUML preprocessor provides a higher level abstraction to generate the diagram descriptions.
 It can also be used as a programming language to *compute* the diagrams!
-The preprocessor provides variables, conditional expressions, looping constructs, and functions, making it a full fledged Turing complete language.
+The preprocessor provides variables, conditional expressions, looping constructs, and functions, among other facilities.
+The programs can also take external input through a file.

 This also enables having some fun while learning the preprocessor features.
 In this document, I describe some such examples.
 These example diagrams are *computed* by